JohnONeillGMIT/Programming-and-Scripting/README.md

 #### Completed [Python](https://www.python.org/) Exercises to 8 April 2018 in Programming and Scripting Module
 ##### Note: the .py files are set out in format **ExerciseWeek1.py to ExerciseWeek6.py**
+##### nearly all changes to github repository were made through manual uploads as opposed to using git...

 #### Exercises for Weeks 1&2 complete